Redefining data centers at the edge

 Cloud load, AI adoption and IoT

 What has created this new reality?
-With the introduction of intelligent business applications, the need for fast computing has increased.
+With the introduction of intelligent enterprise applications, the need for fast computing has increased.

 By 2019, all the people and things connected to the internet will generate 507.5 zettabyes of data.
 This increases the compute load on the cloud.1 That load creates challenges, such as latency and bandwidth demand, which is compounded by the physical distance between connected devices and data centers.